 At a table, on the floor, around a fire

 Enjoy your favorite drink, or have a bowl of apple slices or snacks on hand!
 Worshipping at home gives you the opportunity to sit in your favorite chair or wrap up with your favorite blanket as you center yourself to learn and respond to God’s Word.

 Create an Altar Space @Home

-Purple is the color for Lent..........Find a scrap piece of white cloth, a purple cloth napkin/towel, or even a piece of purple paper and place it in the middle of your kitchen table or coffee table.
+Blue is the color for Lent..........Find a scrap piece of purple cloth, a cloth napkin/towel, or even a piece of paper and place it in the middle of your kitchen table or coffee table.

 Add a small bowl with water........This is a reminder of our baptism.